 Before I became a philosopher, I studied violin at Vilnius Conservatoire.

-I am a steering committee member of the European Network for Philosophy of Music and a board member of the Lithuanian Philosophical Association.
+I am a steering committee member of the European Network for Philosophy of Music, a board member of the Lithuanian Philosophical Association, and an editorial team member at the journal Experimental Philosophy.

 You will find my CV here.